 How did you leap into becoming a full time artist?

-I had been envisioning a life as a full time artist for several years around 2010, while continuing to work full time in Special Ed. and running kids art classes three afternoons a week.
+Around 2010 I had been envisioning a life as a full time artist for several years.
+At that time I was working full time in Special Ed at our local high school and running kids art classes three afternoons a week.

 I was keenly aware of, inspired by and deeply curious about other creatives who had somehow managed to create lives that could sustain themselves financially whilst doing what they loved, and I was inwardly determined to do the same.
 My intention was clear and the more I “noticed” the success of others the more my own bubble of what was possible began to expand.